 A short twenty minutes and a few songs later we arrive at the snorkeling spot in an amazing marine reserve.
-We gear up and plunge into the deep waters.
+Next, we gear up in a snorkel mask and plunge into the deep waters.
 Though, there are plenty of life jackets and noodles on board for those who have trouble swimming or aren’t comfortable with deep waters.

-From friendly fish, giant calms and even a moray eel, we are shown the highlights of the marine reserve.
-The coral life here seems to be flourishing and the crew are aware to tell those less experienced not to stand on the coral and to be extremely careful if you are swimming close.
+Highlights of the marine reserve include friendly fish, giant clams, and even a moray eel!
+The coral life here seems to be flourishing.
+Also, the crew tells those less experienced not to stand on the coral and to be extremely careful if you are swimming close.

-While the crew prepare lunch we get on about exploring the small island and head over to the other side which is directly exposed to the sea.
-Here the beach is rough, rocks line the shore and waves crash sporadically.
+While the crew prepares lunch we get on about exploring the small island.
+We head over to the other side which is directly exposed to the sea.
+Here the beach is rough, rocks line the shore, and waves crash sporadically.
 It is much different compared to the calm lagoon and perfect sandy beach on the other side, though equally as gorgeous.

-A delicious buffet spread is put on by the wonderful crew with a mixture of both local and western favorites.
-With plenty of fresh fruits and salads us vegetarians are kept happy.
+The crew put on a delicious buffet with a mixture of both local and western favorites.
+With plenty of fresh fruits and salads, we vegetarians are kept happy.
 A special papaya salad is on offer, as well as the kiwi favorite sausages.
-Though, from what I hear, the yellow fin tuna steaks are truly the star of the show.
+Though, from what I hear, the yellowfin tuna steaks are truly the star of the show.

-After lunch we are treated to an awesome show put on by the crew.
-From learning about coconuts, to local clothing and the types of foods.
-Each presentation is extremely interactive and new volunteers and constantly being brought up to participate.
+Next, we are treated to an awesome show put on by the crew after lunch.
+From learning about coconuts to local clothing and the types of foods.
+Each presentation is extremely interactive.
+Each time new volunteers constantly being brought up to participate.

-Coconuts are so important to Rarotonga and this is emphasized in throughout all tours in Rarotonga.
+Coconuts are so important to Rarotonga and this is emphasized throughout all tours in Rarotonga.
 Though, I will say I did feel that the crew did the best presentation.
-With coconut tree climbing, husking coconuts and learning how to open one, we are all one step closer to becoming pros at the end.
-Of course there is plenty of free coconut to go around as a result.
+With coconut tree climbing, husking coconuts, and learning how to open one, we are all one step closer to becoming pros at the end.
+Of course, there is plenty of free coconuts to go around as a result.

 While the crew clean up and prepare to depart we head back down to the beach.
 Enjoying one last frolic in the warm ocean waves we chill out and relax, taking in the amazing sites.
 Even better, the sun has now come out turning the water the most magnificent shade of blue.